 As part of Mayor Frank G. Jackson’s Neighborhood Transformation Initiative (NTI), the City of Cleveland’s Department of Economic Development department secured a $200,000 grant from the Cleveland Foundation.
 The grant will fund half of the cost of tuition for accelerated adult training courses at We Can Code IT, a Cleveland coding bootcamp with a mission to improve inclusion and diversity in the tech industry.

 The new partnership program is focused on reaching low-to-middle income Cleveland residents or anyone residing in the Glenville, Buckeye-Shaker, Clark-Metro, and E. 79th-Kinsman/Central neighborhoods.
-For 30 adult students who pass We Can Code IT’s admission requirements, the grant will fund half of the $12,900 tuition cost.
+For 30 adult students who pass We Can Code IT’s admission requirements, the grant will fund almost half of the $13,900 tuition cost.
 We Can Code IT offers numerous financing and scholarship options to cover the remaining $6,450.
 The grant also covers the $125 registration fee for those 30 students.